-At Uncommon Realty, I, Robbie English, Broker and REALTOR, lead a team that’s committed to helping you navigate every corner of the Texas real estate process—including the confusing, often-overlooked world of title insurance.
-With decades of experience, national real estate speaking engagements, and a history of teaching real estate agents nationwide, I’ve seen just about every twist a title can take.
-That insight is your competitive advantage.
+At Uncommon Realty, I’m Robbie English, REALTOR and Broker, and I lead a team that handles every corner of the Texas real estate process, including the confusing and often-overlooked world of title insurance.
+Between decades of experience, national real estate speaking engagements, and teaching real estate agents nationwide, I’ve seen just about every twist a title can take.

-- Each schedule (A, B-I, B-II, and C) reveals critical details about what’s covered, what’s not, and what must be done before closing.
+- Each schedule (A, B-I, B-II, and C) reveals critical details about what’s covered, what’s excluded, and what must be resolved before closing.

-- Exceptions listed in Schedule B-II often surprise buyers—review them carefully.
+- Exceptions listed in Schedule B-II often surprise buyers.
+Review them carefully before you sign anything.

-- Robbie English, Broker and REALTOR at Uncommon Realty, offers unmatched experience and guidance to help you navigate every nuance of your title policy.
+- Robbie English, REALTOR and Broker at Uncommon Realty, brings decades of hands-on Texas experience and national instructional depth to help you handle every nuance of your title policy.

 When you buy a property, you want assurance that no one else can claim it’s theirs.
-Title insurance protects against defects in the title—claims or legal rights others might have that could disrupt your ownership.
-It also ensures the title company has reviewed public records and resolved known issues—or at least disclosed them.
+Title insurance protects against defects in the title — claims or legal rights that others might hold, which could disrupt your ownership.
+It also confirms that the title company has reviewed public records and resolved known issues, or at least disclosed them.

 - Who’s insured (usually the buyer or lender)